acvetochka/acvetochka/README.md

 <!-- ![](https://komarev.com/ghpvc/?acvetochka&color=blue) -->
 ## :fire: About me:

-- Engineering Expertise: Full Stack development with TypeScript, React, and Node.js",
+- **Engineering Expertise**: Full Stack development with TypeScript, React, and Node.js",
-- Infrastructure & Automation: Deep knowledge of Linux, Networking, and CI/CD pipelines (GitHub to Digital Ocean),
+- **Infrastructure & Automation**: Deep knowledge of Linux, Networking, and CI/CD pipelines (GitHub to Digital Ocean),
-- System Design: Experienced with Relational and Non-relational databases, Bash scripting, and Python basics,
+- **System Design**: Experienced with Relational and Non-relational databases, Bash scripting, and Python basics,
-- Leadership: Proven track record as a Team Lead and Scrum Master in agile environments,
+- **Leadership**: Proven track record as a Team Lead and Scrum Master in agile environments,
-- Analytical Background: Master’s in Telecommunications & Law — combining technical deep-dives with structured legal-grade analysis
+- **Analytical Background**: Master’s in Telecommunications & Law — combining technical deep-dives with structured legal-grade analysis

 <!-- As a beginner, I may not have years of experience, but I bring enthusiasm, dedication, and a commitment to learning.
 Here's what you can expect from me: